 How to get to Alaçati

 Izmir to Alacati: The closest airport to Alacati is in Izmir – Izmir Adnan Menderes Airport (airport code: ADB) – the drive from Izmir to Alacati will take you approximately 45 minutes.
-We rented a Hyundai i20 from Alamo and they were extremely helpful – it cost us only US$110 for 8 days and tolls are virtually non-existent in Turkey.
+We rented a Hyundai i20 from Alamo and they were extremely helpful – it cost us only US$110/100 Euros for 8 days and tolls are virtually non-existent in Turkey.
 There are plenty of places to fill up on petrol along the way.
+Parking in Alacati was not impossible, but double check with your hotel if there is free on-site or street parking nearby as you will mostly be walking around the old town on foot.

 Looking for the best prices for rental cars around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!